Barbro Karlén

-Barbro Karlén (24 May 1954 – 12 October 2022), later Barbro Ask-Upmark, was a Swedish writer of both prose and poetry, and a dressage rider.
+Barbro Helen Margaretha Ask-Upmark (née Karlén; 24 May 1954 – 12 October 2022) was a Swedish writer, poet and dressage rider who claimed to be the reincarnation of the German-born Jewish diarist and Holocaust victim Anne Frank.

 Career

 Karlén became a prolific writer from an early age.
 A book of her poetry, Människan på jorden (published in English as Man on Earth), published when she was 12 years old, became a best-seller and led to her widespread recognition within Sweden as a child prodigy.